DallanQ/lost_ruins_of_arnak/Manual.md

 ### STARTING RESOURCES

- - Player 1: (two icons of a coin)
+ - Player 1: (Two icons of a coin)

- - Player 2: (one icon of a coin and one compass)
+ - Player 2: (One icon of a coin and one compass)

- - Player 3: (two icons of a coin and one icon of a compass)
+ - Player 3: (Two icons of a coin and one icon of a compass)

- - Player 4: (one icon of a coin and two icons of a compass)
+ - Player 4: (One icon of a coin and two icons of a compass)

 ### STARTING DECK
-> an image of a deck of card tiles, including two coin cards, two compass cards, and two *Fear* cards.
+> An image of a deck of card tiles, including two coin cards, two compass cards, and two *Fear* cards.
 The coin and compass cards feature a lightning bolt icon.